CristianLefter/online-training/Google-BigQuery-Intro/Database-concepts.md

 - **Cloud databases** are hosted and managed by a cloud service provider, such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud.
 The benefits of cloud databases include scalability, flexibility, and reduced maintenance expenses.
 A few popular cloud database solutions are Amazon DynamoDB, Microsoft Azure Cosmos DB, and Google Cloud Bigtable.

+## What is SQL

+SQL is similar to a recipe for database interaction.
+SQL instructs a database service on how to arrange and handle data, much like a recipe instructs on how to combine components for a delicious dish.

+Imagine a database as a large filing cabinet, with each "drawer" representing a table of data and each "folder" representing a row in that table.
+SQL enables you to search through these drawers and folders, locate specific information, and even modify it.
+A database can also be viewed as a collection of tables, with each table including rows and columns, with each row representing an entity (such as a client, an order, or a student) and each column reflecting the item's attributes (such as name, location, time).

+For instance, SQL can be used to:
+- Find all the consumers who reside in a particular city
+- Count the amount of orders each customer has placed.
+- Update the price of a product across all stores in a region.